manveru/innate/README.md

 rack-contrib and doesn't rely on the normal session but a simple unobfuscated cookie.

+Innate does not attempt to do anything related to localization.
+Ramaze builds localization on top of Helper::Localize which does a much better job.

 ##### Tool::MIME

-This one will be removed, Rack::Mime is a viable alternative.
+This one was removed, Rack::Mime is the way to go.

 ### Spec helpers